prusa3d/Prusa-Firmware/README.md

 ### 2. Source code compilation

-a.place the source codes corresponding to your printer model obtained from the repository into the selected directory on your disk
+a. place the source codes corresponding to your printer model obtained from the repository into the selected directory on your disk
 `https://github.com/prusa3d/Prusa-Firmware/`

 b.<a name="2b"></a> In the subdirectory `"Firmware/variants/"` select the configuration file (`.h`) corresponding to your printer model, make copy named `"Configuration_prusa.h"` (or make simple renaming) and copy it into `"Firmware/"` directory.